Marvel Snap Pool (Series) 3 Card Tier List

 |Pool Two||Collection Level 222 - 474||25 cards||Decks||Tier List|

-Series Three can be quite mysterious for many players: It’s where most of the “most powerful” cards in the game live, but it’s also very large, with many players still far away from having a complete collection, even with the help of the Token Shop!
-As such, it can be quite difficult to rank the cards in Series 3, 4 and 5, or even evaluate precisely how good a deck based on several Series 3 cards really is, as only enfranchised players really have a large selection of cards to try – the average player appears to complete Series Three somewhere close to Collector Level 2900 at time of writing.
+Series Three can be quite mysterious for many players: It’s where most of the “most powerful” cards in the game live, but it’s also very large, with many players still far away from having a complete collection!
+With the Series Drop, the card pool grows each month and with only one free Seasonal Series 3 card you can claim per Season, it can be quite difficult to rank the cards in Series 3, 4 and 5, or even evaluate precisely how good a deck based on several Series 3 cards really is.
+This is because only enfranchised players really have a large selection of cards to try – the average player appears to complete Series Three somewhere close to Collector Level 3500 at time of writing.

 At the end of this article, I included a tier list of all the cards in Series Three, but did not go in the details of explaining every card like we did in previous articles for Pool One and Pool Two.
-It is purely based on our writers understanding of the game, and the limited experiences they’ve been able to have playing with and playing against these cards, so please take this tier list with a pinch of salt!
-However, it should still help you prioritize what cards to use your Collector’s Tokens on.
+It is purely based on our writers understanding of the game, so please take this tier list with a pinch of salt!
+However, it should still help you prioritize what cards to use your free Seasonal Series 3 card on.

 In this article, most of the cards we’ll take a moment to highlight would be worthy of an S Tier rank in another pool, and certainly deserve your attention if you open them, or play against them.

 Sera is an all-time super strong card, and has pushed several competitive archetypes in every metagame since the beta days of Marvel Snap.
 For the longest time, she has been considered the best card in the game, and a terrific enabler for turn six combos.
 Alongside Mister Negative or Silver Surfer for combo builds, Shang-Chi and Enchantress for control one, or cheap cards like Angela, Mysterio and Nova in Miracle style archetype, Sera has done it all.